d-bl/MAE-gf/docs/counting-snow/index.md

 5 pairs / threads
 -----------------

-With 5 pais we have 5x4x3x2=120 permutations, minus duplicates we have 45 family heads.
+With 5 pais we have 5x4x3x2=120 permutations, minus bd and/or bp duplicates we have 45 family heads.
 Use your own creativity to figure out members of these families.

 [text](permutations-for-5.txt)